-For too long and for too many people, mental illness has been a taboo subject.
+For too long, and for too many of us, mental illness has been a taboo subject.
 It is something we desperately try to sweep under the carpet.
 I used to be embarrassed to talk about my anxiety.
 I felt like I needed to keep it locked up like a dirty secret.
-But days like today help those suffering in silence to find their voice.
+But days like today, Bell Let’s Talk Day, help those suffering in silence to find their voice.
 To see they aren’t alone and don’t have to hide in the dark.

 The best way to break down these stigmas attached to mental illness is to share our stories and to have honest conversations related to our mental health.
 We need to show the light to those struggling to find their way out of the darkness, to educate those who don’t understand, and to continue to support those who advocate for mental health awareness.